 Value upon allocation:

-Determined annually in relation to a market comparison; for 2013, approximately 1.3 to 1.6 times the base salary.
+Determined annually by the Supervisory Board; for 2014, approximately 1.3 to 1.6 times the base salary.

 Range of possible target achievement: